Recommended for you:

-The treatment of constipation depends on the underlying cause.
+The management of constipation depends on the underlying cause.
 In cases where your dog is merely bound up due to matted fur blocking the exit, you can provide immediate relief with grooming clippers.
-Dogs that are having difficulty passing stool containing fur, grass or bone fragments might need the gentle help of a vet's gloved hand to manually remove the impacted stool.
+Dogs that are having difficulty passing stools containing fur, grass or bone fragments might need the gentle help of a vet's gloved hand to manually remove the impacted stool.
 Dogs having difficulty defecating due to enlarged prostate glands, masses within the intestinal tract or hernias will require surgical intervention.

 What Is Diarrhea?

 In contrast to constipation, which can leave you wondering when your dog will poop again, diarrhea can leave a pet parent asking if your dog will ever stop pooping again.
 Diarrhea, the production of loose and frequent stools, is one of the most common G.I. issues in dogs.
 Like constipation, diarrhea can result from a variety of causes:

 - Eating rich or indigestible food (table scraps, sticks, toys, trash)

 - Stress (boarding in kennel, travel or separation anxiety)

 - Viral or bacterial infection

 - Inflammatory bowel disease

 - Medications (antibiotics can often be a cause)